auaruss/automated-lighthouse-testing/README.md

 npm i lighthouse
 ```

+Then, clone this project.

-Finally, you'll need to make a config.json with the following keys:<br/>
+Finally, you'll need to make a config.json in the root directory of the projectwith the following keys:<br/>
-"uri" (the location of your MongoDB, )<br/>
+"uri" (the location of your MongoDB)<br/>
 "SITE_LIST" (an array of strings, each being a site with a sitemap)<br/>
 "LIGHTHOUSE_OPTS"<br/>
 "SITEMAP_OPTS" (optional; you don't need this if your sitemaps are located at /sitemap.xml)